-International (F-1 visa) students are required to attend college full-time (as defined by the college catalog), and must make satisfactory progress each semester toward their program objectives as stipulated in the college-issued

-Certificate of Eligibility (I-20 A-B).
-The college is required to notify the Immigration and Naturalization Service (INS) when international students do not attend full-time, maintain poor class attendance, terminate their enrollment, or make unsatisfactory progress in their programs.
+International (F-1 visa) students are required to attend College full-time (as defined by the College catalog), and must make satisfactory progress each semester toward their program objectives as stipulated in the College-issued Certificate of Eligibility (I-20 A-B).
+The College is required to notify the Immigration and Naturalization Service (INS) when international students do not attend full-time, maintain poor class attendance, terminate their enrollment, or make unsatisfactory progress in their programs.

-- International students who complete the admission process will be notified of acceptance to the college for issuance of INS Form I-20 A-B. - It is important that the applicant have a United States mailing address at the time of registration. - As a two-year non-residential college, Atlanta Metropolitan College does not provide, supervise, or recommend studenthousing facilities for international students.
-Students must find their own housing and arrive in Atlanta before the term of registration for this purpose. - All students admitted to Atlanta Metropolitan College are required to abide by the rules and regulations of the college, to make satisfactory progress toward their educational objectives, and to remain in good standing. - Counseling and advisement services are available to assist students - All correspondence regarding admission for non-U. S. citizen applicants should be directed to the Office of Admissions at Atlanta Metropolitan College.
+- International students who complete the admission process will be notified of acceptance to the College for issuance of INS Form I-20 A-B. - It is important that the applicant have a United States mailing address at the time of registration. - As a two-year non-residential College, Atlanta Metropolitan College does not provide, supervise, or recommend student-housing facilities for international students.
+Students must find their own housing and arrive in Atlanta before the term of registration for this purpose. - All students admitted to Atlanta Metropolitan College are required to abide by the rules and regulations of the College, to make satisfactory progress toward their educational objectives, and to remain in good standing. - Counseling and advisement services are available to assist students. - Direct all correspondence regarding admission for non-U. S. citizen applicants to the Office of Admissions at Atlanta Metropolitan College, 404-756-4004 or email us at admissions@atlm.edu.